magpie-ea/magpie-modules/README.md

 `_babeInit` takes an object as a parameter with the following properties:

-* `views_seq` - a list of view objects in the sequence you want them to appear in your experiment
+* `views_seq` - a list of view objects in the sequence you want them to appear in your experiment. [more info](https://github.com/babe-project/babe-base#views-in-_babe)
-* `deploy` - an object with information about the deploy methods of your experiment
+* `deploy` - an object with information about the deploy methods of your experiment. [more info](https://github.com/babe-project/babe-base#deploy-configuration)
-* `progress_bar` - an object with information about the progress bars in the views of your experiment
+* `progress_bar` - an object with information about the progress bars in the views of your experiment. [more info](https://github.com/babe-project/babe-base#progress-bar)

 Sample `_babeInit` call: